yu-ming-chen/tp/docs/UserGuide.md

     > 📕 If more than one budget is created on the same date, these budgets will be sorted in alphabetical order.

-2. Sort by name of the budget (budgets will be ordered in alphabetical order (case-insensitive)
+2. Sort by name of the budget (Ordered in alphabetical order (case-insensitive))

 > ⚠ If there is **one budget or no budgets** in NUSave, the sort command has no visible effect.